Rasmus

 News

-I am contributing to research that will be presented in early 2025 at the Phonology in the Nordic Countries meeting in Oslo.
-The work is on the acoustics of secondary diphthongs in Danish and the possible emergence of a new one, and it is done in collaboration with Aleese Block and Francesco Burroni.
+I was just at the tenth Phonology in the Nordic Countries meeting in Oslo.
+I presented work on the acoustics of secondary diphthongs in Danish and the possible emergence of a new one.
+This work was done in collaboration with Aleese Block (who did the lion’s share of the work but unfortunately couldn’t go) and Francesco Burroni.
+You can see the slides here.